Bootstrap estimators for the tail-index and for the count statistics of graphex processes: Motivations

+Regarding graphex processes, both sparsity and power-law behaviour arise as a structural property of $W$, \textit{i.e.} the tail-index $\sigma \in [0,1]$, as explained in \cref{sec:graph-marg-tail}.
+Consequently, $\sigma$ a distinguished feature of the population, constituting an interesting summarizing statistic, as it explains the growth of the network and part of its structure.
+Whence, rather than talking about sparsity and power-law, we shall rather talk about the tail-index.
+We show in \cref{sec:estim-tail-index} that sparse graphex samples have a readily identifiable signature which can be uncovered using the subsampling invariance described in \cref{sec:subs-graph-proc}.
+This can be leveraged to visually diagnose if a given graph can be reasonably assumed to be sample of a sparse graphex process (see \cref{sec:assess-pert-exch}).

-Efficient estimation remains challenging for these new models.
-A situation of particular interest is to define graphex process models that are close analogues of dense models that have been already proven to be useful in practice; this is the approach of \cite{Todeschini:Caron:2016,Herlau:Schmidt:Morup:2016}, and a number of models of this kind are described in \cite{Borgs:Chayes:Cohn:Holden:2016}.
-Roughly speaking, we would like to combine efficient estimation procedures already developed in the dense case with some new procedures for estimating the additional parameters governing the sparse behaviour.
+Also, we note that it is of practical interest to construct graphex models that are close analogues of graphon models that have been proven to be useful in practice; this is the approach of \cite{todeschini:miscouridou:caron:2016,herlau:schmidt:moerup:2016}, and a number of models of this kind are described in \cite{borgs:chayes:cohn:holden:2016}.
+Then, one wants to combine the efficient procedures already established for the graphon model with some new procedure for estimating the additional parameters governing the sparse behaviour, such as the tail-index.

-Recently, \citet{Caron:Rousseau:2017} have studied asymptotics for an important class of graphex models (encompassing most known examples).
-They derive the remarkable result that, for this model class, the sparsity (\textit{i.e.} the scaling of number of edges with respect to number of vertices in the large graph limit) and the degree distribution of the graph are governed by a single parameter of the model, which we call the \textit{tail-index} $\sigma$.
-The main contribution of the present paper is to propose a simple estimator $\hat{\sigma}$ for $\sigma$ and to quantify its asymptotic risk.
-Our estimator is a simple, explicit function of the degree distribution of the graph.
-Moreover, we show that in many situations, the risk decays polynomially in the size of the graph---by contrast, the more direct estimator of \cite{Caron:Rousseau:2017} has risk that decays only logarithmically.

-Empirical analysis of social network data shows that degree distributions follow power laws.
-In addition to the need of models accommodating this behaviour for efficient statistical analysis, there is also a growing interest in estimating the index of the degree distribution power-law tail \citep{wang2019consistency,clauset2009power}.
-Data repositories such as KONECT\footnote{\url{http://konect.uni-koblenz.de/}} provide estimates of the degree distribution tail indices based on the Hill estimator \citep{hill1975simple}.
-Consistency of the Hill estimator within the preferential attachement model has been proved recently by \citet{wang2019consistency}.
-It is demonstrated in \citet{Caron:Rousseau:2017} that within the graphex model the index of degree distribution power-law tail is almost-surely $1+\sigma$, and hence $1+\hat{\sigma}$ constitutes a nice, easy to compute, alternative to the Hill estimator.
-Consistency (and rates of convergence) within the graphex model automatically follows from the present paper.

-In \cref{sec:illustration-example} we propose an application showing the importance of estimating the tail-index for real-world graphs.
-The proposed task is reminiscent to the \textit{unseen species problem} \citep{good1956number}.
-Although being seemingly a simple task, the examples show great improvement when the tail-index is efficiently estimated.
-This example demonstrates on real-data examples the ability of graphex processes to better capture the structure of the network when $\sigma$ is well-estimated, in contrast with dense models (graphon models and/or using $\sigma=0$).